 It protects you against serious and potentially fatal pneumococcal infections such as pneumonia or meningitis.
 It is also known as the pneumonia vaccine.

-COVID-19 vaccines are available to people aged 12 and over and will protect you from serious illness from COVID-19.
+COVID-19 vaccines will protect you from serious illness from COVID-19.

 If an infection gets worse